Diabetic Ketoacidosis Management

 • 0.5-1 g/kg intravenous mannitol may be given over the course of 20 minutes and repeated if no response is seen in 30-120 minutes.

-• If no response to mannitol occurs, hypertonic saline (3%) may be given at 5-10 mg/kg over the course of 30 minutes.
+• If no response to mannitol occurs, hypertonic saline (3%) may be given at 5-10 mg/kg over 30 minutes.

 • Additional treatments may be warranted, including diuretics, corticosteroids, and possible surgical intervention (to prevent herniation syndrome).